MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/group-membership-changes-not-updating-over-some-vpn-connections.md

 The client caches the TGT and continues to use it each time the user starts a new resource session, whether local or on the network.
 The client also caches the session ticket so that it can continue to connect to the resource (such as when the resource session expires).
 When the session ticket expires, the client resubmits the TGT for a fresh session ticket.

 > [!IMPORTANT]
-> If the user's group membership changes after the user has started resource sessions, the user's access is not immediately affected.
+> If the user's group membership changes after the user has started resource sessions, the following factors control when the change actually affects the user's resource access:
 >
 > - **A change in group membership does not affect existing sessions.**
   Existing sessions continue until either the user signs out or otherwise ends the session, or until the session expires.
 When a session expires, one of the following things occurs: